Ranking Plausible Patches by Historic Feature Frequencies: Experimental Evaluation

-\paragraph{History mining.} We mined the commit histories of the selected 81 projects, in order to extract suitable training data to be used as described in \Cref{sec:training-data}.
-We started from all \numprint{1665958} commits in our projects.
-We discarded all commits that add, remove, or modify more than five lines of code; \numprint{224965} commits satisfy this criterion.
-Then, we further discarded all commits whose commit message does \emph{not} match any of \autoref{code:regex}'s regular expressions.
-Precisely, we used the regexes as \emph{necessary} conditions, followed by a manual inspection that all regular expression matches are indeed bug-fixing commits; precisely, two authors carried out the manual inspection independently, and we selected a commit only if both agree that it is a genuine bug-fixing commit, resolving a bug of the category given by the regex (i.e., overflow, null pointer, or logical).
-This conservative process gives us a good confidence that the selected \numprint{6583} commits do indeed represent bug fixes of a certain category (\numprint{1093} logical, \numprint{5161} null pointer, \numprint{329} overflow) in a project's history.
+Next, we discarded all \numprint{217181} commits whose commit message does \emph{not} match any of \Cref{code:regex}'s regular expressions.
+As described in \Cref{sec:classify-bug}, we used the regexes as \emph{necessary} conditions, followed by a manual inspection that all regular expression matches are indeed bug-fixing commits; precisely, two authors carried out the manual inspection independently, and we selected a commit, out of the remaining \numprint{7784} ($= 224965 - 217181$), only if both agree that it is a genuine bug-fixing commit, resolving a bug of the category given by the regex (i.e., overflow, null pointer, or logical).
+This conservative process, which took around two full days of work, gives us a good confidence that the selected \numprint{6583} commits do indeed represent bug fixes of a certain category (\numprint{1093} logical, \numprint{5161} null pointer, \numprint{329} overflow) in a project's history.

-\paragraph{Patch classification.} Based on a systematic analysis of the selected \numprint{6583} bug-fixing commits, we identified 67 individual constructs; \Cref{tab:patch-kinds} lists the most common ones.
-Since a patch may combine any number of these constructs, there is an astronomically large number of $2^{67} \simeq 10^{20}$ possible unique patch kinds; in practice, though, we only found a much smaller number of \numprint{229} patch kinds. \autoref{tab:category} shows the ten most frequently observed patch kinds, and the corresponding bugs they fix.
+\paragraph{Patch classification} Based on a systematic analysis of the selected \numprint{6583} bug-fixing commits, we identified 67 individual constructs; \Cref{tab:patch-kinds} lists the most common ones.
+Since a patch may combine any number of these constructs, there is an astronomically large number of $2^{67} \simeq 10^{20}$ possible unique patch kinds; in practice, though, we only found a much smaller number of \numprint{229} patch kinds.
+This indicates that ``real'' patches usually only involve a small number of constructs, and combine them by predictable patterns ---which is consistent with the generally observed ``naturalness'' of software~\cite{naturalness2012,naturalness-buggy}. \Cref{tab:category} shows the ten most frequently observed patch kinds, and the corresponding bugs they fix.

+\paragraph{Historic frequencies} The last step of \tool's training phase is the computation of historic frequencies $\freq[c][k]$ for each bug category $c$ and fix kind~$k$.
+This step is computationally trivial, as it only requires to compute frequencies in a dataset.
+In our experiments, \tool took less than 1~minute to compute the frequencies for all selected \numprint{6583} bug-fixing commits.